luminus-framework/conman/README.md

 [![Clojars Project](http://clojars.org/conman/latest-version.svg)](http://clojars.org/conman)

 Conman relies on a dynamic variable to manage the connection.
 The dynamic variable allows the connection to be rebound contextually for transactions.
-When working with multiple databases, a separatec atom is required to track each database connection.
+When working with multiple databases, a separate atom is required to track each database connection.

 ### Defining Queiries